EAR INVESTOR ALERT: Class Action Lawsuit Filed

 - Oops!Something went wrong.Please try again later.

-BOSTON, MA / ACCESSWIRE / October 15, 2021 / The Thornton Law Firm alerts investors that a class action lawsuit has been filed on behalf of investors of Eargo, Inc. (NASDAQ:EAR).
+BOSTON, MA / ACCESSWIRE / October 22, 2021 / The Thornton Law Firm alerts investors that a class action lawsuit has been filed on behalf of investors of Eargo, Inc. (NASDAQ:EAR).
 The case is currently in the lead plaintiff stage.
-Investors who purchased EAR stock or other securities between February 25, 2021 and September 22, 2021 may contact the Thornton Law Firm's investor protection team by visiting www.tenlaw.com/cases/Eargo for more information.
+Investors who purchased EAR securities between February 25, 2021 and September 22, 2021 may contact the Thornton Law Firm's investor protection team by visiting www.tenlaw.com/cases/Eargo for more information.
 Investors may also email investors@tenlaw.com or call 617-531-3917.

 FOR MORE INFORMATION: www.tenlaw.com/cases/Eargo